iangreenleaf/githubot/Readme.md

 ## Use ##

-## General-purpose ##

-Make any call to the API, get the parsed JSON response:
+Make any call to the Github v3 API, get the parsed JSON response:

 ```coffeescript
 github.get "https://api.github.com/users/iangreenleaf/gists", (gists) ->